genesisdotnet/genesis/README.md

 ---
 Agreed.
 It's not really though.

 Fortunately, <b>`you can script it`</b>.
 Its yet another tool for your development toolbox.
 We all end up writing boilerplate code repetitively and often.
-When you realize you have code that will need typed a ton, write a Generator for them.
+When you realize you have code that will need typed a ton, write a OutputExecutor for them.
 More than likely they come from or are dictated-by some other source or authority.

 This is obviously not perfect.
 It's a simple scriptable prompt that feeds a REPL line-by-line.
 It can read a .genesis ('script') file and pass along each line to the interpreter as if it were typed to the console.